-All these characteristics mean that you will be able to use standard off-the-shelf software to interact with Ingenico ePayments.
-To make the integration even easier, Ingenico ePayments also has SDKs that wrap both the complete Server & File API as well as the complete Client API.
+All these characteristics mean that you will be able to use standard off-the-shelf software to interact with Worldline.
+To make the integration even easier, Worldline also has SDKs that wrap both the complete Server & File API as well as the complete Client API.

 To help you get started the below documentation is richly annotated with ready to be used code examples for each of the SDKs as well as JSON examples.
 These examples can be used against our sandbox.
 If you haven’t already, please create an account now.